 AVH map: SA distribution map (external link)

 Erect annual herb to 10 cm high, bright-green or becoming reddish after flowering.
-Leaves grass-like to 6 cm long and 1.6 mm wide; glabrous, shiny.
+Leaves grass-like to 6 cm long and 1.6 mm wide, glabrous, shiny.
 Flower head flattened, oblong-ovoid to 3 mm wide with two long opposite primary bracts, somewhat gaping with cartilaginous brown bases and leaf-like laminae; glabrous, the outer bract to 35 mm long, the inner one to 30 mm.
 Flowering between September and December.
 Fruits are brown ovoid head.
+Seeds translucent, ellipsoide to 0.7 mm long and 0.3 mm wide.
 Seed embryo type is broad.

 Seed collection and propagation